 8. Can I come and look around the school?

 Prospective students and their families are warmly invited to book a tour of our school during term.
 Tours are conducted by our Student Leaders.
 Once applications are received, you and your child/children will be invited to have an interview with our Principal.
 You are also welcome to book an informal interview with the Principal before deciding to enrol.
 Simply request this when you complete our enrolment enquiry form.

 10. What happens at the end of Year 10?

 Mount Carmel students have a guaranteed place for Years 11 and 12 at Guilford Young College – Tasmania’s only Catholic Co-educational Senior Secondary College.

 Yes, our canteen is open every day.
 See the menu and find out more on our Canteen page.

 12. When and where do the school buses run?

 Mount Carmel College has a number of dedicated buses servicing Hobart and surrounds.
-To find out more, to view the online routes and bus stops, and to book a bus place online for your child, please see our Bus Information page.
+To find out more and to book a bus place online for your child, please see our Bus Information page.

 13. What are the school Houses and Colours?

 Lourdes (Green), Carmel (Yellow) and Loreto (Red)